mietek/research/src/mi/MartinLof2006.lagda.md

 > meaning of existence*,[^11]

-although, in the terminology that he himself introduced in the subsequent chapter, he ought to have said “choice operation” rather than “choice function”.
+although, in the terminology that he himself introduced in the subsequent chapter, he ought to have said ‘choice operation’ rather than ‘choice function’.
 What he had in mind was clearly that the truth of

 $$(∀i : I)(∃x : S)A(i, x) → (∃f : I → S)(∀i : I)A(i, f(i))$$